traxconn/talkino/readme.txt

 * Removed: Scripts of Talkino Bundle.

 = 2.0.0, Oct 26, 2022 =
-* Added: New WordPress official dashicons with search feature for chatbox icon.
+* Added: New WordPress official dashicons with search feature for Talkino icon.
-* Added: Option to show or hide chatbox on 404 page.
+* Added: Option to show or hide Talkino on 404 page.
-* Added: New animation of chatbox and settings.
+* Added: New animation of Talkino and settings.
-* Added: Option to show chatbox only on mobile view for phone.
+* Added: Option to show Talkino only on mobile view for phone.
-* Added: New close button at the top of chatbox.
+* Added: New close button at the top of Talkino.
-* Added: New design of chatbox.
+* Added: New design of Talkino.
-* Added: New color templates for chatbox.
+* Added: New color templates for Talkino.
 * Added: New customization of color template.
 * Added: New settings of Styles.
 * Added: Premium link on plugin page.
-* Added: New settings of chatbox z-index field.
+* Added: New settings of Talkino's z-index field.
 * Added: New feature to display or hide credit of Talkino.
-* Fixed: Display chatbox under offline mode when all agents are not available or global schedule is offline.
+* Fixed: Display Talkino under offline mode when all agents are not available or global schedule is offline.
 * Fixed: Scrollbar background color on certain versions of web browsers.
-* Removed: Font Awesome icon for chatbox to prevent theme conflict in future.
+* Removed: Font Awesome icon for Talkino to prevent theme conflict in future.
 * Removed: The deprecated data of Font Awesome.

 = 1.1.8, Oct 10, 2022 =